DLiNa/dlina.github.io/_posts/2015-06-22-Editing-Rules.md

 ## Rule 5: Multiple speakers (implicit) – example

-In the »implicit« case, no names are given for the speakers, but are referred to by their role or some attribute they have in common.
+In the "implicit" case, no names are given for the speakers, but are referred to by their role or some attribute they have in common.
 Here, the surplus `<character>` is deleted and the `@who` expanded to contain a pointer to all the individual characters.

 ### Before editing